About Us - Solid Waste

-The Department of Solid Waste & Environmental Program Management operates a $60 million annual operating budget supported by 215 personnel to provide environmentally safe, time responsive, and cost-effective collection, disposal, and recycling services for nearly 90,000 residential and commercial customers in the City of Tampa.
+The Department of Solid Waste & Environmental Program Management is comprised of a 266 personnel team providing environmentally safe, time responsive, and cost-effective collection, disposal, and recycling services for nearly 90,000 residential and commercial customers in the City of Tampa.

 Brief History – Evolution of Significant Events